 Superman’s birthday is prominently featured in the 1985 Superman comic “For the Man Who Has Everything,” written by Alan Moore.
 In this story, the villain Mongul (thanks to a hypnotic, coma-inducing alien plant) has our hero trapped in a fantasy world where Krypton never blew up, and Clark had lived out his life on Krypton.
 Batman, Robin, and Wonder Woman (who’d arrived at the Fortress of Solitude to celebrate Superman’s birthday) meanwhile try to rescue their friend and stop Mongul.
 This story’s been adapted to TV, including the “Justice League Unlimited” series and (with Kara replacing her cousin) in a 2016 episode of “Supergirl.”

-February 29 is also cited by Time magazine as Superman’s birthday in their 50th anniversary issue about the Man of Steel in 1988.
-In 2016, DC’s decided to go with February 29 as the Man of Steel’s fictional birthdate, and is using it to promote the corporately-named movie “Batman V Superman: Dawn of Justice.”
-Of course, February 29 is also the day tickets for the movie go on sale.
+Time magazine also cited February 29 as Superman’s birthday, in a special 1988 edition celebrating Superman’s 50th anniversary.
+In 2016, DC decided to go with February 29 as the Man of Steel’s fictional birthdate; they used it to promote the then-upcoming movie “Batman V Superman: Dawn of Justice.”

 “The Leap Year Menace” was the backup story in 1960’s “Green Lantern” #3.
 Here, Hal Jordan (as Green Lantern) tries to avoid getting married to Carol Ferris, per a tradition stating women can propose to men on Leap Day.
 In order to avoid Carol’s proposal, Hal conjures up via his power ring a “real chiller-diller” monster to fight as a distraction.
 This blog goes into detail about the story and its outlandish/dated aspects.

-If wondering, a “chiller-diller” is old slang for old-fashioned horror films and their monsters, such as ones from the 1950s.
+If wondering, “chiller-diller” is old slang for horror films and their monsters, particularly the style seen in the 1950s.

 Little Orphan Annie